List of UConn Huskies football seasons

-The UConn Huskies football college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the University of Connecticut in the American Athletic Conference.
+The UConn Huskies football college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the University of Connecticut as an Independent.
 The Huskies have played their home games at Rentschler Field in East Hartford, Connecticut since 2003.
-From 1953 through 2002, the team played home games at Memorial Stadium on campus in Storrs, Connecticut.
-The Huskies have recorded 26 conference championships, and have played in 6 Bowl Games, winning 3.
+From 1953 through 2002, the team played home games at Memorial Stadium on-campus in Storrs, Connecticut.
+The Huskies have recorded 26 conference championships, and have played in 8 Bowl Games, winning 4.
 Connecticut made one appearance in the Division I-AA (now FCS) playoffs, in 1998.